 - Using body lotion instead of facial-quality products

-- Applying active ingredients too aggressively
+- Applying ingredients too aggressively

 - Ignoring posture and screen time habits